 The upshot is that if you do find the right gift for a traveler or telecommuter, it’s one they’re likely to treasure for some time.
 In a minimalist lifestyle where one’s possessions are largely pared down to what one can carry, even a single hooded sweatshirt can evoke enormous feelings of fondness.
 And the provenance of an item often matters more than the item itself: who gave it and why are laced into a gift’s value just as much as its functionality.

+Here at Busted Cubicle, we’re experts at knowing the office needs of telecommuters (since we’re all in that camp).
 Whether you’re looking for a gift that’s sentimental, practical, tech-oriented, or just plain fun, we’ve compiled some suggestions to help you find the right thing for that tricky traveler or telecommuter on your gift list.
-To get brainstorming, read on.

 For the confident gift-giver, a backpack is a natural choice to give a long-term traveler or telecommuter.
 It’s perhaps the most essential item they’ll carry, the one which houses all the rest.
 But travelers are understandably very particular about the bag they carry on their back: in addition to being fussy about the fit, there may be a strong emotional bond to the bag’s faded coloring or small tears.